Welcome to …

 OF EXISTENTIAL ANALYSIS

-The Viennese School of Existential Analysis is finally bringing its pioneering work in psychotherapy to London after achieving remarkable success around the world.
-Our training has been running for many years at universities across continental Europe, and both North and South America.
-From November 2019, for the first time, this unique programme of personal and professional development will be available in the United Kingdom.
+The Viennese School of Existential Analysis is finally bringing its pioneering work in psychotherapy to London after achieving remarkable success worldwide.
+Our training has been running for many years at universities across continental Europe and North and South America.
+From November 2019, this unique programme of personal and professional development will be available in the United Kingdom for the first time.

 WHY UNDERTAKE A TRAINING IN EXISTENTIAL ANALYSIS?

 To find more meaning and fulfilment in your personal life.

 To learn about the structure of existence: how it is built and how life functions.

 To develop mindfulness and an attitude of openness to yourself and the world.

 To gain greater understanding of psychological disorders and their origin in the fundamentals of existence.

 To learn more about meaning and meaning-related issues, for yourself and others.